ArtBlocks/artblocks-engine-react/README.md

 # pbab-react

-This project is meant ot be used as a template to build PBAB web apps.
+This project is meant ot be used as a template to build Art Blocks Engine web apps.
 It contains all of the pages and views necessary for users to browse projects, tokens and be able to purchase mints.

 ## Quick Start